 Your boat purchase might not be tax-deductible…

 If you primarily use the boat for personal excursions, or have trouble demonstrating that the purchase falls under a reasonable “business expenses” umbrella, it might not be tax deductible in the eyes of the IRS.
-These costs — which might not be valid deductions in the end — could include the purchase price of the vessel, sales taxes, registration and licensing fees, delivery fees, and more.
+These costs — which might not be valid deductions in the end — could include the purchase price of the boat, sales taxes, registration and licensing fees, delivery fees, and more.

 The more the boat is used for company-specific purposes, or the closer a boat purchase ties into the nature of the business, the more likely the expenses are to be tax-deductible.